Conduct a Free Washington Warrant Search (Resource)

 In order to complete a warrant search or get up-to-date information about felony warrants, bench warrants or failure-to-pay warrants in the state of Washington, you must contact the court that issued it.

-The Washington State Court Directory – allows you to locate the court that issued the warrant and from there, you can look up warrants that were issued in a given area.3
+Washington State Court Directory – allows you to locate the court that issued the warrant and from there, you can look up warrants that were issued in a given area.3

 After you accept the disclaimer, follow the instructions to search by case.
 First, select whether to search district and municipal courts or superior courts.
 Note you can search by individual name, business name, or case number.